OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 ## Types of add-in commands

-There are two types of add-in commands, based on the kind of action that the command triggers:
+There are two types of add-in commands, based on the kind of action that the command triggers.

 - **Task pane commands**: The button or menu item opens the add-in's task pane.
-You add this kind of add-in command with simple markup in the manifest.
+You add this kind of add-in command with markup in the manifest.
 The "code behind" the command is provided by Office.
 - **Function commands**: The button or menu item runs any arbitrary JavaScript.
 The code almost always calls APIs in the Office JavaScript Library, but it doesn't have to.
 This type of add-in typically displays no UI other than the button or menu item itself.
 Note the following about function commands:

-   - Although they typically don't display a UI, the function that is triggered can call the [displayDialogAsync](/javascript/api/office/office.ui?view=common-js&preserve-view=true#office-office-ui-displaydialogasync-member(1)) method to show a dialog, which is a good way to display an error, show progress, or prompt for input from the user.
+   - The function that is triggered can call the [displayDialogAsync](/javascript/api/office/office.ui?view=common-js&preserve-view=true#office-office-ui-displaydialogasync-member(1)) method to show a dialog, which is a good way to display an error, show progress, or prompt for input from the user.
 If the add-in is configured to use a shared runtime, the function can also call the [showAsTaskpane](/javascript/api/office/office.addin#office-office-addin-showastaskpane-member(1)) method.
-   - The JavaScript runtime in which the function command runs is a full browser-based runtime: it can render HTML and call out to the Internet to send or get data.
+   - The JavaScript runtime in which the function command runs is a full browser-based runtime.
+It can render HTML and call out to the Internet to send or get data.

 ## Command capabilities